-Since 1999, we have helped well over 160 brands.
-They represent at least a third as many product/service categories, if not more.
-When being considered for a project, we are often asked, “Have you done work in XYZ category?”
+Since 1999, I have helped well over 160 brands.
+They represent at least a third as many product/service categories.
+When being considered for a project, I am often asked, “Have you done work in XYZ category?”
 “Ours is a different category.
 We are only interested in consultants with experience in our category.”
-I have had this question asked about B2B, heavy industrial, FMCG (fast moving consumer goods), retail, pharma, federal agencies, professional service firms, trade associations, not-for-profit organizations, medical device companies, financial service firms, senior service organizations, church-related organizations, hospitality companies, luxury products providers, municipalities, colleges and universities, celebrities, nations and I am sure there are some others.
+I have had this question asked about B2B, heavy industrial, FMCG (fast moving consumer goods), retail, pharma, federal agencies, professional firms, trade associations, not-for-profit organizations, medical devices, financial services, senior services, church-related organizations, hospitality, luxury products, municipalities, colleges and universities, celebrities, nations and I am sure there are some others.

 My answer always is, “You are the experts in your category.
 I am the branding expert and I am also a quick study.
 It benefits you that I have experience across a myriad of categories.
 I will be able to bring ‘out of the box’ insights and ideas to the project.”

 Are there differences between categories?
 Sure.
 Are they differences that would stymie a brand consultant?
 No, not unless he or she didn’t have much mental horsepower.

 What categories have I found to be different?

 - B2B because of the decision making process and the marketing tactics used

 - Pharma because of the regulatory issues and insular nature of the industry